Monthly Planting Guidelines

 - Start dealing with vertebrate pests, like gophers

 Tomatoes take about eight weeks from seed to transplant size.
 If you want to plant tomatoes in the garden once the weather turns warm—in, say, April or May—then back up eight weeks from your go-to planting date to find your sowing date.
-For example, many gardeners in zones 7, 8, 9, and 10 will be planting mid-April.
+For example, many gardeners in zones 7, 8, 9, and 10 will be planting in mid-April.
 That means you’ll be sowing seeds indoors around February 15.
 If you live in a colder climate, then wait until March to sow your seeds and May to plant outside.

 Use good, fresh potting soil.
 No need for fancy seed-starting mixes.
 Potting soil varies in quality and ability to grow plants and seeds, so try to buy a reputable brand or ask a trusted gardener friend what their favorite is.

-You’ll need trays to start your seeds, or you can use small cups, compressed peat moss disks, egg cartons, half-empty egg shells, or anything else that is fairly germ-free, has holes in the bottom for adequate drainage, and won’t deteriorate during the germination process through exposure to water, heat, and light.
+You’ll need trays to start your seeds, or you can use small cups, compressed peat moss disks, egg cartons, half-empty eggshells, or anything else that is fairly germ-free, has holes in the bottom for adequate drainage, and won’t deteriorate during the germination process through exposure to water, heat, and light.
 Your seedlings will only be germinated in these initial receptacles; they will eventually be pricked out (potted up) to larger pots next month.
 The smaller the initial receptacle is, the sooner you will need to pot them up to give them adequate space.

-Another great idea is to start your tomato seeds in six-pack containers, nesting inside a 10-inch x 20-inch plastic mesh trays that allow water to flow through.
+Another great idea is to start your tomato seeds in six-pack containers, nesting inside 10-inch x 20-inch plastic mesh trays that allow water to flow through.
 Each tray holds eight six-packs.

 Fill the soil almost to the top of the tray (or receptacle of your choice), leaving a bit of headspace for more soil to be added after sowing.
-Don’t overfill or mound up the soil, otherwise the seeds may shift as you water them.
+Don’t overfill or mound up the soil, otherwise, the seeds may shift as you water them.
 Make sure the soil is light and fluffy in the trays.
 Don’t press down; it’ll make the soil more difficult for tender roots and shoots to push through.
 Gently level out the soil, leaving no divots or valleys.

 Sow your tomato seeds on the surface of your leveled soil, spacing them apart from each other anywhere from a quarter-inch to a half-inch.
 This will make it easier to pull them apart when you pot them up next month.
-As you sow, insert a label that gives the name of the tomato variety and the date of sowing into each receptacle (for example: Brandywine 2/15/19).
+As you sow, insert a label that gives the name of the tomato variety and the date of sowing into each receptacle (for example Brandywine 2/15/19).
 Designating the date of sowing will teach you over time how fast your seeds will germinate and illustrate the set of circumstances you’re exposing them to (soil, moisture, heat, air, light).

 Also, add a “D” to the label if the variety is a determinate (a bush rather than a tall viner).
-Since most of your tomatoes will be indeterminate (requiring a tall cage or a stake), only the determinate tomatoes need be labeled as such.
+Since most of your tomatoes will be indeterminate (requiring a tall cage or a stake), only the determinate tomatoes need to be labeled as such.
 If you neglect to do that, make sure that at planting time you know which ones are determinate.
 It will be important to place these shorter-maturing plants on the south side of taller-maturing plants so they won’t be shaded by their taller garden companions.
 Of course, if you are in the Southern Hemisphere, you’ll reverse this.
 If you don’t know whether the tomato variety you are sowing is determinate or indeterminate, the seed packet should tell you, or you can look it up on the World Tomato Society Tomato Database.

 Once the small receptacles are sown and properly labeled, add a quarter-inch of additional soil on top.
 Water the flat or receptacles several times to allow the peat moss to absorb the water adequately.
 Use warm (but not extremely hot) water, which will help jump-start the germination process.
 This is done outside so that water drains away.
-If you’re in snowy location, drain the flat in a bathtub or sink to catch the drips.
+If you’re in a snowy location, drain the flat in a bathtub or sink to catch the drips.
 Place a plastic cover over the seedlings to retain moisture.
 This can be a plastic bag, cling film, or a plastic fitted lid.

 Once properly watered and covered, put the sown tomatoes on a propagation mat—a heat mat that’s the same size as “regulation” six-pack trays: 10 x 20 inches.
 These mats heat up the tray about 15 degrees Fahrenheit above the ambient temperature.
 They are useful for sowing indoors, such as in a laundry room or kitchen.
 If you put your tray in an extremely cold garage or greenhouse, the tray may not get warm enough, even on a propagation mat.
 There are more expensive, larger mats that are controlled by a thermostat; these can be set to maintain a higher temperature if you need to propagate your seedlings in an ambient temperature lower than 55 degrees.